samsheffield/Advanced_3D_Game_Design/docs/week12.md

-# CORE PROJECT: ART ASSET CHECK-IN
+# FINAL PROJECT: PRE_PRODUCTION CHECK-IN
-So excited to welcome you all back.
+Welcome back.
 Today, we'll meet as a group to...
 - Review level planning and greyboxing
-- Work session
+- Work, work, work, work, work

 ## Core Project
 A full project description can be found [here](https://docs.google.com/document/d/1tDOYw7MyPxJZYdS6a-K1kuao_4ohD3uiCvcKuJpBMBE/edit?usp=sharing).

-### Art Check In
-Let's take a look at your in-progress art assets.
-This might include:
-- Concept art & reference materials
-- Sketches
-- 2D & 3D visual assets
-- UI inspiration and planning
-- Sounds & music (inspiration or in-progress work)

-### Work Session
-__Please email me documentation of what you accomplished (no matter how small!) by the end of the day today.__
+### Review level planning and greyboxing
+- Have your non-Unity level planning documents and in-engine work ready to share and discuss as a group.

+## Work Session: Continue Prototyping
+Your focus over the next week is to develop a playable prototype of your game.

-## Milestone 2 prototype is due next week
+## Playable prototypes due next week
-This is a revised prototype of your game which is fully playable, complete with title screen, any in-game instructions, and audiovisual assets.
-This prototype needs to be of the _whole game_.
+This is a functionally complete prototype without finished audiovisual assets.
+This prototype needs to be playable by others _without your assistance_ and have at least 3 specific questions for your playtesters.

-It's okay for it to have incomplete art assets and bugs (though these should not be "game breaking").
+It's okay for the playable prototype to have bugs (though these should not be undocumented if they are "game breaking").

 By the start of class:
-- Uploaded Mac & PC builds with included build notes (this includes any necessary info not included in-game and known bugs).
+- Uploaded Mac, PC, or WebGL builds with included build notes (this includes any necessary info not included in-game and known bugs).
-- An online document with at least 3 specific playtesting questions
+- An online document with at least 3 specific playtesting questions (what do you need player info on?)
 - Share links to our class Discord